-During the second Callebaut Collective Talks, Sven De Smet, Vice President of Marketing at Volvo Car China, reported to a specialized audience of (mobility) industry experts on Volvo’s strategy for the future on how to redefine their business and how to embrace the chaos that comes with it.
+During the second Callebaut Collective talks, Sven De Smet, Head of Brand & Consumer Journey of Volvo Car Group, reported to a specialized audience of (mobility) industry experts on Volvo’s strategy for the future on how to redefine their business and how to embrace the chaos that comes with it.

 Reconnect through redefining your purpose

 Throughout the conversation with Sarah Steenhaut (Callebaut Collective), Sven’s story, filled with anecdotes, was built around the key drivers of redefining your business.
 The first one can be found in Volvo’s history.
 It has always been about ‘safety’, he explained.
 When people hear ‘Volvo, they think about ‘safety’.
 This has been our purpose as a car manufacturer for a long time.

 However, due to the recent climate of changing technology and customer needs, the mobility industry quickly met upcoming challenges.
 In order to meet these challenges, they decided to go back to their roots and started focusing on their purpose.
 As a purpose-led organisation, the customer has always been the key part of their business.
 This translated in Volvo’s change of course, coming from being a car manufacturer, going to being a ‘provider of freedom to move in a personal, sustainable, and safe way’.

 A second key driver can be found through embracing collaboration with external partners.

 In order to accomplish sustainability, supply chain issues have to be addressed.
 Companies need to look through their supply chain and should start making purpose-led decisions from the start, instead of maintaining a reactive position.